billylarsson/SCBsnake/README.md

-# SCBsnake
+# SCBsnake v0.0.1

-Statistikmyndigheten SCB GUI-API something tool
+Statistikmyndigheten SCB GUI-API something-something tool!

 If you're here, you know what this is...